 Data roaming add-ons for within the EU

-- How: Apply for the add-on once, 24 hours before you travel - Orange will apply it as soon as you're in an EU country.
-To get it, text TRAVEL for free to 1139 from your Orange phone.
+- How: Apply the bundle anytime, you're only charged when you use data in an EU country.
+To get it, text TRAVEL to 1139 for free from your Orange phone.

-If you're with Orange*, there's a range of data bundles.
-For short trips within Europe, the cheapest option is Orange's daily 30MB for £3.
-This should be enough for you to browse the web for about 1½ hours, or send 30 emails with attachments, in one day.
+If you're with Orange*, there’s a range of data bundles.
+For short trips within Europe, the cheapest option is Orange’s daily 20MB for £1.
+This should be enough for you to browse the web for about hour, or send 20 emails with attachments, in one day.

 You’ll only be charged for the add-on each day you use data.
-Any unused data in a day won't be carried over.
-If you need more data or are going away for longer however, Orange does offer other data deals, including 150MB data for £50, which can be used over a month.
-See website for more information.
+Any unused data in a day won’t be carried over.
+If you need more data or are going away for longer however, Orange does offer other data deals, including 100MB/day for £3 or 150MB data for £50, which can be used over a month.
+See the Orange website for more information.

 - What: O2 Travel